 Over 80 million children are affected by the myopia epidemic and the economic cost is estimated at an annual $268 billion worldwide.
 In this blog, we'll cover what myopia actually is, the symptoms you should look out for and the countries that are suffering the most and least from the condition.

-What is myopia?
+What is Myopia?

 Myopia typically begins in children and you may be more at risk if both your parents are nearsighted.

-- Eye squinting
+- Eye squinting.

-- Eye strain
+- Eye strain.

-- Fatigue feeling when playing sports or driving
+- Fatigue feeling when playing sports or driving.

-- Regularly rubbing their eyes
+- Regularly rubbing their eyes.

-- Sitting close to the T.V.
+- Sitting close to the TV.

-- Needing to sit near the front of the class at school because of difficulties to see the whiteboard
+- Needing to sit near the front of the class at school because of difficulties to see the whiteboard.

 - Complaints of tired eyes and headaches

-From bustling cities of the western world to developing societies in east, this interactive map will reveal the countries that are being swept with an epidemic of myopia and the countries that aren’t.
+From bustling cities of the western world to developing societies in the east, this interactive map will reveal the countries that are being swept with an epidemic of myopia and the countries that aren’t.